-- In-app and email retention plans push users toward more effective product use and reduce churn by providing higher value to the customer.
+- In-app and email retention strategies push users toward more effective product use and increase average customer lifetime by providing higher value to the customer.

-- In-app experiences (such as native tooltips) help prevent churn by enhancing users’ primary and secondary onboarding experiences and steering them away from “negative” behaviors that may reduce product engagement.
+- In-app experiences help prevent churn by enhancing users’ primary and secondary onboarding experiences and steering them away from “negative” behaviors that may reduce product engagement.

 - Customer email correspondence is an evergreen venue for providing personalized customer support and helping users meet their goals via your product.

 - Analyze customer retention and implement in-app retention strategies with Userpilot.
 Book a demo to learn more!

 What is customer retention analytics?

 Customer retention analytics is the process of analyzing user metrics and behavior to understand the factors that drive customer retention and churn.

 In other words, it’s about understanding the survival rate of your customers (hence the nickname, “survival analytics”) and using that data to reduce churn.